 In addition, for the combination of event Demotion and event reason Demotion - Pay Change a two-step workflow is configured in the system: an approval request will be triggered upon submitting the demotion for an employee.

 Dependent on the configuration, also other event reasons may be available for event Demotion for which no workflow is triggered.
-If needed, the workflow delivered within this best practices solution can be adapted to other event reasons, too, as per your requirement.
+If needed, the workflow delivered within this SAP Best Practices can be adapted to other event reasons, too, as per your requirement.

 Note